Tiendil/feeds.fun/README.md

 - [ ] move scoring & sorting out of backend?
 - [ ] run console commands constantly in backgroud?
 - [ ] save global settings on backend?
+- [ ] smart tags ordering in gui (by popularity? by module of score?)

 # Closed MVP